johnmarkschofield/schof.org/content/technology/a-weak-defense-breakins-at-cihostcom.md

 Title: A Weak Defense: Breakins at CIHost.com
 Date: 2007-11-07 18:58
-Tags: physical security, burglary, data security
+Tags: physical security, data security

 Here's a reason to think twice about your colocation provider:
 CIHost.com has been broken into four times over the past two